r-lib/lintr/paper/paper.md

 # Statement of Need

-A linter is a tool that analyzes code to identify potential errors, stylistic issues, or deviations from coding standards.
+In computer programming, "linting" is the process of analyzing the source code to identify possible programming and stylistic problems (<https://en.wiktionary.org/wiki/linting>) and a linter is a tool used for linting.
+A linter analyzes code to identify potential errors, stylistic issues, or deviations from coding standards.
 It helps ensure consistency, readability, and best practices by flagging common mistakes, such as syntax errors, unused variables, or improper